What to Do If You Have Coronavirus

-If you or a family member do start to experience symptoms that sound like COVID-19, before you visit a hospital, clinic or an urgent care facility, you should reach out to your physician or nurse through Ochsner Anywhere Care; the MyOchsner patient portal, which allows you to connect with your primary care physician or pediatrician; or call the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
+If you or a family member do start to experience symptoms that sound like COVID-19, before you visit a hospital, clinic or an urgent care facility, you should reach out to your physician or nurse through Ochsner Connected Anywhere; the MyOchsner patient portal, which allows you to connect with your primary care physician or pediatrician; or call the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
 Your physician will be able to help navigate your symptoms to decide what is the best treatment option.

 If your physician thinks your symptoms can be treated at home, follow these steps to help manage your symptoms and help protect other people in your home and community.

 - If you have or suspect you have COVID-19, you should go into isolation.
 COVID-19 is spread through person-to-person infection so you need to self-isolate to reduce the risk of others catching it too.
 If you live at home with other people, stay in a specific room and away from other people in your home.
 Also, you should use a separate bathroom, if available.
 Avoid leaving your house to reduce the spread of the virus more.

 - Avoid sharing personal items with other people in your household, such as dishes, cups, dinnerware, towels and bedding.

 - Get rest and stay hydrated.

 - Cover your coughs with your elbow and sneezes with a tissue and immediately throw the tissue away.